jagolu/nameChanger/README.md

-       nc.setDeleteLastSpace(true); //For the option "Delete last spaces" nc.setChangeRootDir(true); //For the option "Change the root dir name" nc.setRootDir(new File("absolute_path_to_your_directory_or_file"); //The absolute path to the file or directory
+       nc.setDeleteLastSpace(true); //For the option "Delete last spaces" nc.setChangeRootDir(true); //For the option "Change the root dir name" nc.setRootDir(new File("absolute_path_to_your_directory_or_file"); //The absolute path to the file or directory nc.setRootDir("absolute_path_to_your_directory_or_file"); //The absolute path to the file or directory
-       //or nc.setRootDir("absolute_path_to_your_directory_or_file");

-       //You can also use the getters of that options.
+       nc.getChangeSubDir(); //The option "Change the sub dirs"     type: boolean nc.getBeginWithMayus(); //The options "Begin with capital letters"     type: boolean nc.getChangeWithLowBar(); //The option "Change spaces with low bar"     type: boolean nc.getChangeWithScript(); //The option "Change spaces with script"     type: boolean nc.getChangeWithMayus(); //The option "Delete space (Next letter on capital)"     type: boolean nc.getChangeWithoutMayus(); //The option "Delete space"     type: boolean nc.getChangeDirsName(); //The option "Change dirs name"     type: boolean nc.getChangeFileName(); //The option "Change files name"     type: boolean nc.getEraseAccentMarks(); //The option "Erase accent marks"     type: boolean nc.getDeleteLastSpace(); //The option "Delete last spaces"     type: boolean nc.getChangeRootDir(); //The option "Change the root dir name"     type: boolean nc.getRootDir(); //The absolute path to the file or directory     type: java.io.File nc.getPathRootDir(); //The absolute path to the file or directory     type: String }
 }
-}
 ```
-The function changeTheNames() will change the names and will return an ArrayList with the absolute path of the file that NameChanger couldn't change.
-If it return a null value or empty ArrayList, NameChanger didn't have any problem.
+The function changeTheNames() will change the names and will return:
+  - An ArrayList with the absolute path of the files that NameChanger couldn't change.
+  - Null if the boolean options weren't right.
+  - An empty ArrayList if it wasn't any problem.

 There is some "laws" on the booleans options (if them are not like below, the NameChanger won't change anything):
   - One of these options must be true (changeWithLowBar, changeWithScript, changeWithMayus, changeWithoutMayus, beginWithMayus, eraseAccentMarks, deleteLastSpace).